mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 search .
 ```

-Now we are almost ready to obtain a Certificate for `dns.mariuskimmina.com` and server DNS over TLS but there is one more thing.
+Now we are almost ready to obtain a Certificate for `dns.mariuskimmina.com` and serve DNS over TLS but there is one more thing.

 We need to setup `dns.mariuskimmina.com` at our dns registar of choice, which for me is `domains.google.com`.
 In more concret terms, this means we need to setup an A record for `dns.mariuskimmina.com` that points at `206.81.17.195` and an NS record for `dns.mariuskimmina.com` that points at `dns.mariuskimmina.com`